Waukesha & Milwaukee Drug Crime Lawyer

 Every drug crime is unique and requires individual attention.
 Cases involving minors are handled differently from those concerning adults, and immigrants facing drug charges have other concerns beyond criminal charges.
 Our firm will review the police reports and complaints filed in your case, independently investigate the matter, and make certain that every avenue of criminal defense is explored.

 There are often several privacy and other constitutional concerns that follow a drug arrest.
 Your property may have been improperly searched, a search warrant application may have been fabricated, or the search warrant may not have been valid or obtained in the first place.
 Further, you may have been implicated in a drug conspiracy due to testimony from a co-defendant who was trying to better their sentence rather than provide truthful information.

 Luckily, The Singleton Law Firm, LLC is intimately familiar with how the courts operate.
 Our strategy is to do what is best for you in every matter, such as keeping improper evidence out of your case.

 In some cases, this means negotiating a plea deal to reduce the sentence and penalties you are facing.
 In other instances, it means going to court and trying the case in front of a judge or jury.
-As your lawyer, Attorney Singleton is comfortable implementing whatever strategy is necessary to achieve a favorable outcome on your behalf.
+As your lawyers, Attorney Singleton and Attorney James are comfortable implementing whatever strategy is necessary to achieve a favorable outcome on your behalf.

 Contact The Singleton Law Firm, LLC 24/7 for a free consultation to learn how we can fight your drug charges.
 We're here for you when it matters most.